adamsilver/fdpb/02-Checkout.md

 ![Capture+ enhancement](./images/?.png)

-As the user types the first line of their address, suggestions appear from which users can select.
-This drastically reduces the amount of keystrokes and reduces the chance of typos.
+As the user types the first line of their address, suggestions appear from which to select.
+This reduces the amount of keystrokes and the chance of typos.
+If Capture+ doesn't recognise an address, the user can change the interface back to a standard address form giving users choice.

-In the event that the component doesn't recognise a user's address, we offer the ability to change the interface back to a standard address form.
-In doing this we conform to the fourth of Heni Swans wonderful UX principles: give people the ability to choose.

-Enhancing a textbox with a script like this isn't free.
-We either hand off responsibility to the plugin and hope that they considered accessibility or we write our own. in the next chapter, we'll look at what it takes to design and code an inclusive autocomplete component such as this.
+This type of Javascript enhancement comes with many design considerations.
+We could choose to abdicate responsibility for these by handing then over to the plugin.
+But in all likeliness they haven't considered the accessibility implications of doing so.
+We'll look at these implications in the next chapter by designing and building our own inclusive autocomplete component.

 ## Delivery options

-This page allows users to choose between free standard and next day delivery.

 What it looks like: